 Polyurethanes are created by reacting a polyol with an isocyanate or a polymeric isocyanate.
 These coatings are attractive to customers as they enhance durability and energy efficiency in a variety of applications.
 However, one common issue that arises is moisture absorption by isocyanates in the coating, which can release carbon dioxide (CO2) bubbles.
 This can result in paint defects such as gloss reduction, haze formation, and foam generation.

 With these moisture-related defects in mind, storage stability is critical for polyurethane coatings, adhesives, and sealants.
 Hot, high-humidity conditions as well as precipitation result in an increase of moisture in an environment.
 Failing to properly store polyurethane paints can also increase moisture in the coating.
 A solution is to utilize a moisture scavenger to improve storage stability and eliminate paint defects.

 What can be done to prevent moisture-related defects?

-Moisture scavengers, like Additive TI and Additive OF, are high-performance additives designed to eliminate moisture in polyurethane systems via different mechanisms.
-These 100% active additives are low viscosity and help remove unwanted moisture in solvents, fillers, and pigments.
-They also provide long-term stability for solvent-based 1 and 2-component polyurethane paints, sealants, adhesives, coatings, and casting compounds after exposure to humid atmospheres.
+A moisture scavenger for polyurethane systems, like Additive TI or Additive OF, is a high-performance additive designed to eliminate moisture via different mechanisms.
+These 100% active additive options are low viscosity and help remove unwanted moisture in solvents, fillers, and pigments.
+They also provide long-term stability for solvent-based 1k and 2k polyurethane paints, sealants, adhesives, coatings, and casting compounds after exposure to humid atmospheres.

 Additive TI and Additive OF help effectively minimize the effects of side reactions during storage.
 These include CO2 generation and Polyurea formation (gelling effects) in polyisocyanate systems.
 Additive TI and OF moisture scavenger additives also minimize surface defects (foam, haze, low gloss) in the applied film.